Time For Change KitchenServing Up Whole Foods For Whole Health!

 Adding a touch of spice to Basmati rice adds a little something extra to Indian dishes.
 Most restaurants and indeed most Indian chefs I know serve white rice with their meals.
 I prefer the health benefits of whole grains, so I go for brown or red rice every time.
 Preparation of this versatile side dish is simplicity itself.

-Zuppa Toscana – Healthy, Delicious Tuscan Soup Tuscan Soup, or Zuppa Toscana, is not just a healthy, power-packed bowl of antioxidants, it is beyond delicious!
-With its bounty of protective phytonutrients, Zuppa Toscana is the very thing to warm you against the...
+Tuscan Soup, or Zuppa Toscana, is not just a healthy, power-packed bowl of antioxidants, it is beyond delicious!
+With its bounty of protective phytonutrients, Zuppa Toscana is the very thing to warm you against the impending winter chill and arm you against the lurking flu season.
+Vibrant with colorful vegetables, most of the ingredients are fresh from the farmers’ market.
+These veggies are simmered in a rich, flavorful homemade vegetable broth (see Rich, Delicious Vegetable Broth).

 If you want to make a delicious soup, you have to start with a soup base or a broth that is so flavorful it will stand on its own.
 In order to do that we have to concentrate the flavor of vegetables in some way.
 In this case, we are going to roast them to the point that they are lightly caramelized which intensifies their flavor without destroying the integrity of the vegetables.
 Then we will extract those flavors by adding water and briefly simmering them until the vegetables are just translucent.

 One of the meals I’ve missed in the six-plus years since adopting a whole foods plant-based lifestyle is a Chinese dish called Spicy Orange Beef.
 I have come spectacularly close to recreating it with this recipe featuring soy curls.